 Many workers applying for jobs today have a gap in their employment history.
-While this isn't an automatic downgrade to your job prospects, you should be ready to address the issue during your interview because it's likely to be one of the first questions your interviewer is going to ask you.
+This isn't an automatic downgrade of your job prospects, particularly since it's so common.
+Still, you should be ready to address the issue during your interview since it's likely to be one of the first questions your interviewer is going to ask you.

 Here are a few angles to consider when discussing gaps in employment:

 If you can, emphasize anything constructive which you did during your time off, particularly elements that reflect positively on your character or are related to the position you're applying for.

 Responses like "I took time off to complete my MBA," "I prepared for and passed the test for my Certified Financial Planner designation," or "I focused on my volunteer work and started a new mentoring program for inner-city youth" are examples of answers that emphasize positive aspects of your time off.

 Share any skills or knowledge that you cultivated during your time off.

 If you spent the gap volunteering, developing a new skill to increase your relevancy in the workforce, working pro bono, or using your time in some other productive way, be sure to include it in your answer.

 Mention Personal Reasons Briefly